Deep dive

 Cambridge's new growth in a typical year (~$18M on a $679M levy) exceeds Marblehead's entire FY27 deficit.
 Burlington's zoning choices in the 1960s and 70s made it a regional office destination; its current fiscal stability is the downstream result.

-A different fiscal model entirely.
-Massachusetts designates 26 "gateway cities," former industrial centers that qualify for specialized state aid formulas.
+Gateway cities run on a different fiscal model.
+Massachusetts designates 26 of them, former industrial centers that qualify for specialized state aid formulas.
 Their residential share of the levy is high (70–83%), but they receive more Chapter 70 education aid and Unrestricted General Government Aid per capita than wealthy suburbs, so more of the operating budget comes from state transfers rather than local property tax.
 None of the three gateway cities in this peer set has ever passed a Proposition 2½ override.
 Malden became the first to put one on the ballot when it held a special election on March 31, 2026.
 Both options failed; the $5.4M option fell by 124 votes.

 |---|---|---|---|---|